- BSc, Microbiology: University of Agricultural Sciences, Bangalore, India (1990)

 - PhD, Microbiology: University of Agricultural Sciences, Bangalore, India (1998)

-Dinesh Thotala, PhD, is an assistant professor of radiation oncology.
+Dinesh Thotala, PhD, is an associate professor of radiation oncology.
 After receiving his Ph.D. from the University of Agricultural Sciences in Bengaluru, India, he did his post-doctoral training with Dr. Umesh Varshney, Indian Institute of Science Bengaluru from 1998-2001, Dr. Ayyavoo Velpandi, University of Pittsburgh from 2001-2003, and Dr. Dennis Hallahan, Vanderbilt University from 2003-2009.
 He joined the faculty in the Cancer Biology Division in 2009.
 Dr. Thotala’s research interests focus on improving the efficacy of radiation treatment through the development of technologies and therapies to effectively control cancer while having low toxicity in normal tissues.

 Radiation-induced lymphopenia (RIL): Dr. Thotala studies radiation-induced lymphopenia (RIL).
 Radiation-induced lymphopenia (RIL) occurs in 40-60% of patients and is associated with shortened survival and poor outcomes in cancer patients treated with radiotherapy combined with temozolomide.
 Dr. Thotala has found that autologous stem cells prevent lethality in mice treated with brain irradiation.
 He is elucidating the mechanism involved in RIL to potentially develop a therapy to prevent RIL to improve the outcomes of cancer patients treated with radiotherapy.